afiuorio/libpanzgb/README.md

 ## Build

 The panz-gb frontend uses [SDL 2.0](http://www.libsdl.org).
-A makefile is provided for OSX, but you should be able to compile the project with any C99 compatible compiler.
+A makefile is provided for Linux but you should be able to compile the project with any C99 compatible compiler.